tudelft-reit/REIT-Python-Package-Template/README.md

 Follow the instructions [here](https://docs.gitlab.com/ee/topics/git/how_to_install_git/index.html) to do so.
     * If you are on Windows and not using WSL it is recommended to disable the LF to CRLF line ending conversion `git config --global core.autocrlf false`.

-3. Install [copier](https://copier.readthedocs.io/en/stable/), with the [jinja2-shell-extension](https://pypi.org/project/jinja2-shell-extension/) and [copier-templates-extensions](https://github.com/copier-org/copier-templates-extensions) extensions.
+3. Install [copier](https://copier.readthedocs.io/en/stable/), with the [jinja2-shell-extension](https://pypi.org/project/jinja2-shell-extension/) and with the [copier-templates-extensions](https://github.com/copier-org/copier-templates-extensions).
 We recommend you install copier and the extensions with [uv](https://docs.astral.sh/uv/):

     ```bash